henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/structure.md

 Root anode is always block no. 5

+Super blocks are used when disk is larger than 4GB.

 Reserved bitmap block contains a bit per reserved block.
 Each reserved block uses reserved block size, but root block first and last reserved are sector offsets.